strongloop/loopback/docs/intro.md

 </div>

 LoopBack provides a rich set of [Node.js based APIs](http://docs.strongloop.com/loopback/#nodejs-api).
-The editor is a web based GUI that makes it even easier to define, configure and manage mobile apps and models without having to write code.
+The editor is a web-based GUI that makes it even easier to define, configure and manage mobile apps and models without having to write code.
 The editor facilitates the process of [discovering models](http://docs.strongloop.com/loopback/#datasourcediscovermodeldefinitionsusername-fn) and [schemas](http://docs.strongloop.com/loopback/#datasourcediscoverschemaowner-name-fn)